 When ICT equipment is deployed in its default state it can lead to an insecure operating environment that may allow malicious actors to gain an initial foothold on networks.
-Many configuration settings exist within ICT equipment to allow them to be configured in a secure state in order to minimise this security risk.
+Many settings exist within ICT equipment to allow them to be configured in a secure state in order to minimise this security risk.
 As such, the Australian Signals Directorate (ASD) and vendors often produce hardening guidance to assist in hardening the configuration of ICT equipment.
-Note, however, in situations where ASD and vendor hardening guidance conflicts, preference should generally be given to implementing ASD hardening guidance.
+Note, however, in situations where ASD and vendor hardening guidance conflicts, precedence should be given to implementing the most restrictive guidance.

-Control: ISM-1858; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: N/A ICT equipment is hardened using ASD and vendor hardening guidance.
+Control: ISM-1858; Revision: 2; Updated: Dec-23; Applicability: All; Essential Eight: N/A ICT equipment is hardened using ASD and vendor hardening guidance, with the most restrictive guidance taking precedence when conflicts occur.